Nenkai/gt-modding-hub/docs/ps3/getting_started.md

 GT5 2.11 is the recommended version to mod.
 2.12+ adds no content and mostly fixes exploits.

 ### GT6 1.05 and 1.22
-The latest version (`1.22`) of GT6 is recommended version to mod. `1.05` can also be used as it is the more playable version on RPCS3.
+The latest version of GT6 (`1.22`) is the recommended version to mod. `1.05` can also be used as it is the more playable version on RPCS3.

 ---